Sekhemre Khutawy Sobekhotep: Reign

-Attestations
+Chronological position

+The subject of positively determining the successor to the throne following the reign of Sobekneferu – the final ruler of the Twelfth Dynasty and one of the few women to have held regnal power in Egypt, perhaps the first – has persisted in Egyptological discourse and is split between two candidates: Khutawyre Wegaf and Sekhemkhare Khutawy Sobekhotep.

+The Turin Canon separates the rulers of the Twelfth and Thirteenth Dynasty with a summary that accords the former with eight kings ruling for 213 years, 1 month, and 15+x days.
+Thereafter it opens discussion of the kings that followed after Sehotepibre – the prenomen of Amenemhat I. The founding of the Thirteenth Dynasty is accorded to Khutawyre, who is stated to have reigned for two years, three months, and 24 days.
+Sobekhotep is listed in the papyrus under Sekhemre Khutawy Sobekhotep as the 15th king, though the length of his reign is lost in a lacuna.

+However, the Nile level records and his appearance on a papyrus found at Lahun indicate that he might date to the early 13th Dynasty.
+In both monument types only kings of the late 12th and early 13th Dynasty are mentioned.
+Egyptologist Kim Ryholt maintains that it is possible that the writer of the list confused Sekhemre Khutawy with Khutawyre, the nomen of Wegaf.

+Contemporary attestations

+Presumed portrait of Sobekhotep (Louvre E 12924), though alternate attributions have been proposed.

-Sobekhotep I is attested by contemporary sources dating to the early 13th Dynasty.
+Sobekhotep is attested by contemporary sources dating to the early 13th Dynasty.

 In Year 1, he is attested on a papyrus at Lahun in the middle part of Egypt.
 Later, he is mainly attested by architectural elements in the 4th Nome of Thebes.
-His highest attested date is Year 4 according to Nile Level Records in Nubia.
+His highest attested date is Year 4 according to Nile level records in Nubia.

 Documents

 Kahun Papyrus IV, Petrie Museum UC 32166

 He is mentioned on the Kahun Papyrus IV.
 Written in hieratic text, it contains "a census of the household of a lector-priest that is dated to the first regnal year" of the king.
 The household includes a son of the lector-priest, and the papyrus records the birth of this son during a 40th regnal year of an unnamed king, "which can only refer to Amenemhat III."
 This establishes that Sekhemre Khutawy Sobekhotep reigned close in time to Amenemhat III, with the son still part of the household of the lector-priest.